HopeforJustice/main/src/plugins/give-recurring/readme.txt

 Automatic updates should work like a charm; as always though, ensure you backup your site just in case.

 == Changelog ==
+= 1.15.0: January 24th, 2022 =
+* Change: Move internal functions to GiveWP to prepare for future updates.
+Please update to GiveWP 2.19.0 or higher.
+* Fix: Only create subscription in Authorize.net if initial payment is successful.
+* Fix: Stripe SEPA initial donations are now properly marked as complete by webhook.

+= 1.14.1: December 23rd, 2021 =
+* Fix: Correct major breaking change that's waiting for a GiveWP release

+= 1.14.0: December 23rd, 2021 =
+* New: Emails can now be defined on a per-form basis!
+* New: Under-the-hood support for the new Gateway API

 = 1.13.1: December 13th, 2021 =
 * Fix: Correct namespacing issue causing a donation error.